ryant26/SparceMatrices/README.md

 ## newDirection Branch
 - We no longer support operations with scalars except multiply (This is how the Ruby matrix class works)

+- Arithmatic returns a new sparse matrix class does not mutate the current one

 - We aren't compatible with the ruby matrix class
 	- If a dense matrix is created through some order of operations, you simply loose the benifits of sparseness, and countinue with our subset of opperations and use our algorithms.